biocorecrg/RNAseq_course_2019/docs/intro.md

 <br/>

-Depending on the technology and the protocol, RNA-Seq can produce
+Depending on the technology and the protocol, RNA-Seq can produce:
 * single-end short reads (50-450 nt), which are useful for gene expression quantification (mainly **Illumina**, but also **Ion Torrent** and **BGISEQ**);
 * paired-end reads (2 x 50-250 nt), which are useful for detecting splicing events and refinement of transcriptome annotation;
 * single long reads (**PACBio** or **Nanopore**), which are used for the de novo identification of new transcripts and improving transcriptome assembly.